vivid-planet/comet-docs/docs/Overview/index.md

 ![Architecture](images/application-baseline.jpg)

-A typical Comet application with its microservices is shown in the following diagram.
+A typical COMET DXP application with its microservices is shown in the following diagram.

 ![Architecture](images/architecture.jpg)